ansible/ansible-documentation/docs/docsite/rst/reference_appendices/faq.rst

 I don't see my question here
 ++++++++++++++++++++++++++++

-If you have not found an answer to your questions, you can ask on one of our mailing lists or chat channels.
-For instructions on subscribing to a list or joining a chat channel, see :ref:`communication`.
+If you have not found an answer to your questions, ask the community!
+Visit the :ref:`Ansible communication guide<communication>` for details.

 .. seealso::